 Ice Age: Continental Drift – Arctic Games Review

-Microsoft Xbox 360Also available on Nintendo 3DS, Nintendo DS, Nintendo Wii and Sony PlayStation 3
+Reviewed on Microsoft Xbox 360Also available on Nintendo 3DS, Nintendo DS, Nintendo Wii and Sony PlayStation 3

 There’s nothing worse than a game that’s a blatant, soulless cash-in, designed by committee and shoved out the door to peddle its ungraceful, broken experiences in the quickest possible manner.
 The Ice Age series of movies have long surpassed any aspirations of creativity and the newest chapter – Ice Age: Continental Drift – sits atop the box office charts, a testament to this summer’s lack of decent kids’ movie fare as well as the absence of the sun itself, driving moviegoers to watch anything to dodge the rain.
 Pity the parents who have to sit through the movie.
 Pity more the children whose parents buy them this lazy game designed, it seems, to instil buyer’s remorse into anyone who chose to purchase a Kinect.